Amy Heimerl, Year 1 Teacher, Park Avenue Elementary School, Auburn, Maine

 “This is a nice introductory-level app for students who are still learning the alphabet, or numbers, or shapes.
 The fish swim around and they form letters and it reads everything to them as they go.”View in the App Store

-“There are six different categories, and there are really fun interactive games to teach counting.
+“There are six categories, and there are really fun interactive games to teach counting.
 The more they use it, the more complex it gets, so it helps them progress.“View in the App Store

 “This app is accessible to all my kids at all times, and combines maths and literacy skills.
 It tracks progress, and you can customise it so they get rewards.”View in the App Store

-“This is like a movable magnetic board you can make words on.
+“This is like a moveable magnetic board you can make words on.
 It reads them out loud so they can hear straight away if they’ve spelt a word correctly or not.”View in the App Store

 “I love how this app gives them a pre‑test at the start, and sets them at the lesson level where they need to be.”View in the App Store